AndreasMadsen/stable-nalu/README.md

 python3 setup.py develop
 ```

-This will install this code under the name `stable-nalu`, and the following dependencies if missing:
+This will install this code under the name `stable-nalu`, and the following dependencies if missing: `numpy, tqdm, torch, scipy, pandas, tensorflow, torchvision, tensorboard, tensorboardX`.

-* numpy
-* tqdm
-* torch
-* scipy
-* pandas
-* tensorflow
-* torchvision
-* tensorboard
-* tensorboardX

 ## Experiments used in the paper